Heartbyte

 • Long-term operational outcome

-Both columns can be true.
-A vendor can deliver everything on the left and leave you with nothing on the right.
-And the moment the project crosses the finish line, their incentive to care about the right column evaporates — because the contract is done.
+Both columns can be true at the same time.
+A vendor can give you everything on the left and leave you with nothing on the right.
+The moment the project crosses the finish line, their reason to care about the right column is gone, because the contract is done.

-Here's where it gets uncomfortable.
-The standard vendor contract, the one everyone in the industry uses, actively rewards outcomes that are bad for you.
+The standard vendor contract, the one everyone in the industry uses, rewards outcomes that are bad for you.
+Nobody wants to say that out loud.

-More change requests mean more revenue.
-Longer projects mean more billing hours.
-Scope ambiguity means the vendor wins every dispute (because they wrote the SRS, and you signed it without knowing what half of it meant).
-A system that needs constant tweaking six months post-launch is, from the vendor's perspective, a gift that keeps on giving.
+More change requests mean more money.
+Longer projects mean more billable hours.
+Vague scope means the vendor wins every argument, because they wrote the SRS and you signed it without knowing what half of it meant.
+A system that needs constant tweaking six months after launch is, for the vendor, a gift that keeps on giving.

 "The longer the project drags, the more invoices they send.
 The more things you change, the more they bill.
-Their P&L lives off your friction."
+They make money off your problems."

-None of this is malicious.
+None of this is evil.
 No vendor sits in a room plotting how to make your project painful.
-But over enough projects, over enough years, the behaviour that survives is the behaviour that gets paid.
-And the behaviour that gets paid is: deliver the minimum that satisfies scope, charge extra for everything else, and never volunteer anything that might shorten the project.
+But over enough projects and enough years, the behaviour that survives is the behaviour that gets paid: deliver the bare minimum that meets scope, charge extra for everything else, and never offer anything that might shorten the project.

-A partner's incentive looks different.
+A partner works differently.
 A partner wins when you win.
-When your system reduces your costs, they want to be invited to the next project.
-When your business grows, their business grows.
-Their best outcome is your best outcome — not your longest project.
+When your system cuts your costs, they want to be invited back for the next project.
+When your business grows, theirs grows with it.
+Their best outcome is your best outcome, not your longest project.

 Nobody Takes Ownership of the Gap

 The most damaging part of the vendor model isn't the billing.
-It's the ownership gap.
+It's the gap in ownership the billing hides.

 A familiar conversation: